Nastel/gocypher-cybench-gradle/README.md

 ### Install CyBench Gradle plugin binaries

 * Extract the content of the zip to your local filesystem.

-* Install CyBench Gradle plugin binaries to local Maven repository using command:
+* Install CyBench Gradle plugin binaries to local Maven repository using command from the folder where you extracted the binaries to:

 ```sh
 mvn install:install-file -Dfile=gocypher-cybench-launch-gradle-plugin-1.0.0.jar -DgroupId=com.gocypher.cybench -DartifactId=gocypher-cybench-launch-gradle-plugin -Dversion=1.0.0 -Dpackaging=jar